ericspod/PiProjects/router/Readme.md

  5. In `/etc/rc.local` place the line `iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE` before the `exit 0` line.
 This configures iptables on startup to forward connections to eth0.
 Normally iptables forgets configuration on startup so this line goes here in `rc.local` which is for executing commands on startup.
+You may need to include the line `iptables -P FORWARD ACCEPT` before the above depending on your initial system's setup.

  6. Reboot and confirm connection from eth1 can reach the RPi and the internet.